Tokyo International Forum

 Top:

-Glass Hall/Atrium - The atrium is 208 meter long and the facade uses appr.
-20000 square meter of glass.
+Glass Hall/Atrium - The atrium is 208 meters long and the facade uses appr.
+20000 square meters of glass.
 The impressive steel framework stretches over 11 stories above ground level.
 The illumination of the hall at night is my must-see recommendation for you.

-Mitsuo Aida Museum - Dokan (1432 - 1486) was a Buddhist monk, samurai warrior-poet and the architect of the Edo Castle or better known as Imperial Palace in Tokyo.
-The statue is located at the first floor.
+Mitsuo Aida Museum - Dokan (1432 - 1486) was a Buddhist monk, samurai warrior-poet, and the architect of the Edo Castle better known as the Imperial Palace in Tokyo.
+The statue is located on the first floor.

 Festival & Events (dates can change without notice)